sdomoszlai13/sdomoszlai13.github.io/_posts/2023-04-06-weather-station.md

 * transmit/receive measured values
 * monitor the state of a push button

+For the software of the Arduinos, C++ was a natural choice.
 To make the measurements, the *Sparkfun AHT20*, and the *Adafruit BMP280* libraries were used for the two sensors.
 To drive the display, the libraries *LiquidCrystalI2C* and *Adafruit SSD1306* were used.
 To control the transceiver, the *NRFLite* library was used.
 You can find the complete code for both the base station and the remote unit in my GitHub repository: [https://github.com/sdomoszlai13/weather-station](https://github.com/sdomoszlai13/weather-station).

 ### Choosing a Communication Protocol